Professional Native Indian Artists Inc.: History

 In 1972, Jackson Beardy, Alex Janvier, and Daphne Odjig participated in a group exhibition in Winnipeg, Treaty Numbers 23, 287 and 1171, referring to the Numbered Treaties of the artists' respective bands.
 The exhibition brought modern Indigenous art to the mainstream Canadian art audience.
 The work was presented as fine art as opposed to craft.

 Following the exhibition, Daphne Odjig became the driving force to organize the Professional Native Indian Artists Inc. At her home in Winnipeg, she invited Alex Janvier, Jackson Beardy, Eddy Cobiness, Norval Morrisseau, Carl Ray, and Joseph Sanchez to discuss their mutual concerns about art.
 They organized in November 1973.

 These meetings provided a sense of community among the artists and a forum for criticism of each other's work.
 In November 1973 they proposed to formalise their movement as the Professional Native Indian Artists Incorporation (PNIAI), to be funded by the Department of Indian Affairs.
 All seven members incorporated PNIAI in February 1974.
 Haida artist Bill Reid, although not formally signing on at the time, was considered the eighth member and participated in some of the group's shows.

 Winnipeg Free Press reporter Gary Scherbain nicknamed the PNIAI, the "Indian Group of Seven", referring to the Group of Seven of the 1920s and 1930s who painted Canadian landscapes in an impressionistic style.

 The PNIAI had many groups exhibitions throughout Canada.
 The last in which all participated was in Montreal in 1975.
 The group disbanded that year.

 The MacKenzie Art Gallery launched a major traveling retrospective of the group, 7: Professional Native Indian Artists Inc. in 2013.
 The exhibition, curated by Michelle LaVallee (Nawash Ojibway) traveled throughout Canadian museums for several years and is documented in a catalogue.

+In March 2020, Gallery Gevik, a commercial art gallery specializing in Canadian and Indigenous Art in Toronto Canada, held an exhibition devoted to all seven members of the group entitled Professional Native Indian Artists Inc.